s0enke/aws-prober/README.md

 prober utilizes the following AWS services and features:

-- AWS Config Rules for checks and evaluation
+- Step Functions, AWS Lambda, and SSM Parameter Store for the checks
 - CloudWatch Dashboard as UI to display the checks and help
 - CloudFormation for installation and updates
 - Third party awsapilib for AWS features which are not exposed via API